video

 Now to go deeper with this task, I would like you to write a list of nouns within each noun that you will also use in your descriptive writing.

-Okay, that's over to you.
+Okay, it's over to you.

 Pause the video and complete this task now.

-Welcome back, okay, let's see how you got on.
+Okay, let's see how you got on.

 His hair can be described as short, scruffy, unbrushed, untidy, dark.